harness/developer-hub/docs/self-managed-enterprise-edition/troubleshooting/helm-install-failure.md

 ---
-title: Helm install failure
+title: Helm installation failures
-description: Troubleshoot install failure in Self-Management Enterprise Edition
+description: Troubleshoot installation failures in Harness Self-Management Enterprise Edition.
 ---

-## Helm install failure

 This topic provides solutions for installation problems related to Helm.

-### Ingress-controller port already allocated
+## Ingress-controller port already allocated

 This error occurs when there is an attempt to deploy multiple `helm-charts` in the same cluster or when the `ingress-controller` service is already mapped to port 32500.
 For example: